google/starthinker/tutorials/deploy_enterprise.md

 credentials are stored and accessed securely.
 If you do not have gSuite enabled, please install the [Scientist Deployment](deploy_scientist.md) which runs as a single user without Google Authentication.*

+*__Production Tip__: For teams, deploy this on a micro virtual instance so that multiple members can access and update the UI and workers from the same machine.*

 ## Instructions
 ```
 git clone https://github.com/google/starthinker